 No rest in between

-The main issue for players in not about the validity or impact of matches.
-It is that there are these obligated matches at all, after club seasons end.
+The main issue for players is not about the validity or impact of matches.
+It is that there are these obligated matches at all, especially between a gruelling club season with a winter World Cup in sights.
 Player welfare is certainly not high up the ladder for the governing bodies.
 This was evident again with UEFA expanding the Champions League format from 2024.

 The new format of the UEFA Champions League.
 It will be effective from the 2024-25 season. pic.twitter.com/yBxhbliPPO